Italians, Poles quarantined after coming back from China

-MILAN (AP) — Scores of Italians and Poles were under quarantine Monday after being repatriated home from the Chinese city of Wuhan, where a fast-spreading virus has emerged.
-I Croatia, tourists from Taiwan were reportedly wearing “not from China” signs due to discrimination against Asian tourists.
+MILAN (AP) — Scores of Italians and Poles were under quarantine Monday after being repatriated from the Chinese city of Wuhan, where a fast-spreading virus has emerged.
+Meanwhile in Croatia, tourists from Taiwan were reportedly wearing “not from China” signs due to discrimination against Asian tourists.

 European nations have been running flights to bring back citizens living and working in the central Chinese city, while working to contain the virus at home.

-If any show symptoms, they will be transferred to the Lazzaro Spallanzani National Institute for Infectious Diseases in Rome, where two Chinese tourists with confirmed cases of coronavirus are being treated.
+If any show symptoms, they will be moved to the Lazzaro Spallanzani National Institute for Infectious Diseases in Rome, where two Chinese tourists with confirmed cases of the virus are being treated.

 Another Italian citizen, a 17-year-old student who had a fever, was not permitted on board the evacuation flight.
 Test results were expected Tuesday, but at the moment the patient’s condition ‘’was not worrying,’’ Stefano Verrecchia, head of Italy’s crisis unit, told SkyTG 24.